dankelley/oceglider/sandbox/dk/qc/README.md

+qc02.R try not using the sidebar.
+I liked a topbar better, in my whale-collision app

 qc01.R is a shiny app for doing QC of seaexplorer data.
 It is presently in an early stage of development, with more finalized features expected by autumn of 2019, after use with real-world data during summer of 2019.